Understanding Wikipedia’s Article Deletion Policies

 Businesses navigating Wikipedia often confuse the different types of deletion processes, despite their importance.
 Here’s a straightforward breakdown:

-- Speedy Deletion is almost immediate, and generally happens because of obvious policy violation.
+- Speedy Deletion is almost immediate, and generally happens because of an obvious policy violation.
 For example, a clearly advertising-focused article or duplicated content copied wholesale from your website won’t stay online for long.

 - Articles for Deletion (AfD) involve discussion and a community decision.
-AfD usually occurs when the issues aren’t as clear-cut and there’s room for debate—such as contested notability or questions about independent sourcing.
+AfD usually occurs when the issues aren’t as clear-cut and there’s room for debate, such as contested notability or questions about independent sourcing.

-Suppose a high-profile start-up has extensive press coverage but someone creates a Wikipedia article about it that reads like a press release.
+Suppose a high-profile start-up has extensive press coverage, but someone creates a Wikipedia article about it that reads like a press release.
 Editors may flag the page for AfD to debate whether the promotional tone can be remedied or the sourcing improved enough to meet guidelines.
 Usually, AfD discussions provide room to defend your content and demonstrate how it is consistent with policy, offering more flexibility than speedy deletion.

-How notability Wikipedia article survival
+How notability leads to Wikipedia article survival

 Whichever route the deletion discussion takes, the idea of “notability” will inevitably surface.
 It’s a notoriously tricky concept, but let’s simplify it: For Wikipedia editors, a notable topic is one with clear, significant coverage from neutral, respected, third-party sources.
-Simply put, it’s not about having a flashy brand or compelling product story—it’s about demonstrating that reliable third parties have independently validated your brands’s relevance.
+Simply put, it’s not about having a flashy brand or compelling product story—it’s about demonstrating that reliable third parties have independently validated your brand’s relevance.
 Oh, and when I say brand, I mean a person, a company, a product, etc.

 Consider a regional retailer thriving locally but rarely mentioned outside their own marketing channels.
 A page on Wikipedia is unlikely to survive deletion unless the retailer receives substantial coverage in credible, independent outlets and can point readers to unbiased, verifiable content about their business.
 Notability protects Wikipedia from becoming filled with companies and individuals who are mostly looking for free advertising, ensuring the encyclopedia remains useful and credible.